ryan-roemer/loose-bits/_posts/2016-04-01-builder-introduction.md

 ## The Builder Command Line Tool

-For the rest of this article, we're just going to talk about using 'builder' as a replacement for 'npm run' in a single project.
+For the rest of this article, we're just going to talk about using 'builder' as a replacement for '`npm run`' in a single project.
 No multiple projects, no archetypes, no initialization -- we'll have more articles to come in the future for those fun topics.

-At its core, 'builder' is a tool that consumes 'package.json' files and can execute tasks specified in the 'scripts' field, much like 'npm' does.
+At its core, '`builder`' is a tool that consumes '`package.json`' files and can execute tasks specified in the '`scripts`' field, much like '`npm`' does.

-### 'npm run' Scripts
+### '`npm run`' Scripts

-The 'npm' tool that we all know and love for installing dependencies is also a powerful task runner.
-For example, if we have a 'package.json' file that looks
+The '`npm`' tool that we all know and love for installing dependencies is also a powerful task runner.
+For example, if we have a '`package.json`' file that looks
 like:

 ```js